zapthedingbat/repository-report/README.md

 ```

 ## Usage
+Currently only github is supported. although integration with other version
+control systems like gitLab or BitBucket should be feasible.

+### Github Integration
 To communicate with github the service needs to sign requests using the AppID
 and private key that was generated when the application is registered with
 github.